| 1 |

 |

-Here we will configure the inbound context which will be used to handle the routing of inbound calls to your freePBX / trixbox installation.
+Here we will configure the inbound context which will be used to handle the routing of inbound calls to your Asterisk Admin GUI / trixbox installation.
 To create this context you can either use the command line, a text editor of your choice or the trixbox interface to edit the extensions_custom.conf file.

 Once you are able to access the extensions_custom.conf file you can follow the steps below: